alexanderpolson/aws_lambda_function_examples/README.md

 Care has been taken to front-load any initialization-related code during the actual instantiation of the function, and they don't wait until trying to respond to a request to do so.

+# Javva Specifics
+Special care was taken to tune how the Java-based Lambda function starts up in order to keep the cold start times as low as possible, following [these recommendations](https://aws.amazon.com/blogs/developer/tuning-the-aws-java-sdk-2-x-to-reduce-startup-time/).

 # Latency Samples
 Each of the calls whose latencies are listed below, are based on values that were exposed from calling the functions via Lambda's AWS console.
 All results are in milliseconds.